jsonquerylang/jsonquery/reference/functions.md

 For example `.age` gets the property `age` from an object, and `.address.city` gets a nested property `city` inside an object `address`.
 To get the current value or object itself use function `get()` without properties.

+The function returns `null` when a property does not exist.

 Examples:

 ```js